 Baal Shem Tov, or Besht — the founder of Chasidism —

-Rosh Hashanah 2021 began the next Shmitah/Sabbatical year, when the Torah commands us to let the land rest, to share all the food, and to open our fences to the wild animals.
-It's never too soon to get ready by learning more about Shmitah.
-Here are some resources for study.
+Rosh Hashanah 2021 began the next Shmitah/Sabbatical year, when the Torah commands us to let the land rest, to share all the food, to open our fences to the wild animals, and to cancel debts.
+Here are resources for study about Shmitah.
 The connection between Shmitah and Sinai also makes these good resources to study on Shavuot.
 (For more on Shavuot click here.)

-Reb Duvid's YK Shmita sermon on Youtube: "How should a nation of priests pray for the planet in a time of climate change?"
+Reb Duvid's Yom Kippur Shmita sermon for Temple Beth Shalom in San Leandro, on Youtube: "How should a nation of priests pray for the planet in a time of climate change?"

 Download the Genesis-Shmitah text study sheets:

-Read "The Land Ethic" – Aldo Leopold's masterpiece of environmental visioning that started deep ecology
+Read "The Land Ethic" – Aldo Leopold's masterpiece of environmental visioning that started deep ecology, which aligns with Shmitah.

 Read "A Shabbat Shabbaton" – a short drash on the connections between Shabbat, Yom Kippur, and Shmitah – below.